microsoft/teams-powerapps-app-templates/HowTo/Documentation/how-to-architecture.md

-# Understand How to app sample app architecture (preview)
+# Understand How To app sample app template architecture (preview)

 [This article is pre-release documentation and is subject to change.]